Digital ID Verification Coming Soon!

 It will save time, effort and cost, but more importantly, it will allow people to have control over who they share their digital identity with and to provide instant evidence to prospective employers or landlords, or other parties, asking them to verify who they are.
 This will help reduce identity fraud too.

-Employers will be able to ask potential employees to verify themselves and gain an instant result which will speed up the recruitment process and enable employers to have even greater confidence that the person has the right to work in the UK.
+Employers will be able to ask potential employees to verify themselves and see a rapid result which will speed up the recruitment process and enable employers to have even greater confidence that the person has the right to work in the UK.

 This new technology will also speed up applications for criminal background checks, which require applicants to provide ID and address documents.